wallabyway/bim360-project-starter/README.md

 # bim360-project-starter
-Start a new Project in BIM360 - create users, folders, Template Revit files
+Start a new Project in BIM360/ACC based on a Project Template, using Autodesk APIs.

+When you create a new project, specify the template project, and it will copy the template's folders, roles and folder permissions, into a new empty project.
+Then use the 'copyFiles' command, to recursively copy all of the template's files (Revit/Navis/PDF/etc) into the new project.

 ### INSTALL
 ```